w3c/trace-context/spec/21-http_response_header_format.md

 3. Different load between services might force one or more participants to discard part or all of a trace.

 You can find more in the section [Security considerations](#security-considerations) of this specification.

-The trace flags param is optional.
-If it omitted, the value of all flags is unknown.

 ##### Sampled flag